mandarjoshi90/mandarjoshi90.github.io/_pages/about.md

   - /about.html
 ---

 I'm a research scientist at [Google DeepMind](https://www.deepmind.com/) in Seattle.
-My research interests are centered around self-supervised methods for natural language processing.
+My research interests are centered around agents, tool use, and self-supervised methods for natural language processing and multimodal learning.

 Before joining Google, I completed my PhD at the [University of Washington](https://www.cs.washington.edu/) where I was advised by [Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz) and [Dan Weld](https://www.cs.washington.edu/people/faculty/weld).
 When I am not doing Computer Science-y stuff, I like to hike, travel, and read.